lsu-ddem/LSU-Pathways-Main/content/getinvolved/_index.md

 <br>
 <center>

-Formal registration to participate in the LSU STEM pathways for the 2024-25 school year will be available in March.
-In the meantime, please review our current course catalog.
-If you are interested in participating next year and would like to receive more information, please complete the request for information button.
+Formal registration and course specific training dates for the 2024-25 LSU STEM pathways will be available mid-March.
+In the meantime, please review our current course catalog and our invitation to participate.
+If you are interested in participating next year and would like to receive more information, please complete the request for information below.
 For any questions, please email <a href="mailto:stempathways@lsu.edu">stempathways@lsu.edu</a>.
 <br>
 <br>
-<a href=" https://college-readiness.lsu.edu/pathways/mou/request" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> Request Information </button></a> <a href="https://docs.google.com/document/d/1QqsUGYCeUTkjkRMGLlsf_fwB9pz9NJf9XhHrXYChm-o/edit" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> 2023-24 Course Catalog </button></a> <a href="../../brochures/PathwaysInvitation.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> 2023-24 LSU Pathways Invitation </button></a>
+<a href=" https://college-readiness.lsu.edu/pathways/mou/request" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> Request Information </button></a> <a href="https://docs.google.com/document/d/1QqsUGYCeUTkjkRMGLlsf_fwB9pz9NJf9XhHrXYChm-o/edit" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> 2024-25 Course Catalog </button></a> <a href="../../brochures/PathwaysInvitation.pdf" target="_blank"><button style= "background-color:#fdd023; border: none ; border-radius: 5px; padding: 12px"> 2024-25 LSU Pathways Invitation </button></a>
 <br>
 <br>
 <a href= "https://docs.google.com/document/d/1fmxepxWRI29BcZZF4nNAClH-a9RUafCg9PGTJMtgEa0">2023-24 course catalog accessible version </a>